Types of Graduate Assistant Appointments

 - Calculate the estimated costs to your department for Summer: Budget Guidelines and Estimates for Summer (Excel Spreadsheet)

-Note: Graduate students at the University of Minnesota are exempt from FICA withholding on University wages if they meet the enrollment tests described in IRS revenue procedure 98-16.
+Note: Graduate students at the University of Minnesota are exempt from FICA withholding on University wages if they meet the enrollment tests described in FICA IRS Student Guidelines and Rules.